 Local public transport is provided by tuktuks, songthaews, rickshaws and the infrequent Chiang Mai Bus service.

 If you prefer to be safer, then tuk-tuks (three-wheeled motorized pedicabs) and song-thaews (red pickup trucks with two rows of seating at the back) offer easy alternatives for those who want to move about.
 Song-thaews are a lot cheaper than tuk-tuks and a cross city-fare will cost you about 40 Baht.
-Song-thaews only go on main roads and most drivers don't speak English well, so it might be more convenient for the newcomer to hop on a tuk-tuk.
+The Song-Thaews in Chiang Mai, are driving along several routes, which you figure out, by the colour of the Song-Thaew. (e.g. Red ones are driving between the city and Doi Suthep.)
+Most drivers don't speak English well, so it might be more convenient for the newcomer to hop on a tuk-tuk.
 Tuk-tuks are more expensive but faster than song-thaews.
 They will also drop you right at the front door of wherever you are wanting to go.
 A basic rule with both song-thaews and tuk-tuks is to negotiate the prices before you get into the vehicle.
 You avoid nasty arguments this way and both parties usually end up happier.

 The usual line for tuk-tuk drivers in Chiang Mai is that fuel is expensive and hence their prices are so expensive.
 With a little haggling and perseverance, you can usually bargain the price down a bit.
 Another tip for bargaining with song-thaew drivers is to haggle in a group.
 They usually give a group discount for more than one traveller.
 Watch out for the song-thaew and tuk-tuk drivers around the Arcade Bus Station though.
 They are well-known to increase the price for the new tourist in Thailand.
 You can easily get around this by being in a group.